trustbloc/docs/docs/source/orb/restendpoints/activitypub.md

 A GET request to the outbox endpoint returns the activities that were posted to a service's Outbox.
-This endpoint is restricted by authorization rules, i.e. the requester must have a valid authentication bearer token or must be verified using HTTP signatures and also must be in the _following_ or _witnesses_ collection.
+This endpoint is restricted by authorization rules, i.e. the requester must have a valid authorization bearer token or must be verified using HTTP signatures and also must be in the _following_ or _witnesses_ collection.
 Although, any activity sent to a [public](https://www.w3.org/TR/activitypub/#public-addressing) URI, is returned without authorization.